hughperkins/neonCl-underconstruction/README.md

 # WinogradCl

-A port of nervana neon Kepler direct convolution kernels to OpenCL.
+A port of nervana neon to OpenCL:
+- Kepler direct convolution kernels: done :-)
+- Implementation of Winograd 4x4,3x3 in Opencl: in progress

 The original neon, documentation etc is at https://github.com/nervanasystems/neon

-Note that Kepler kernels are not the fast SASS Winograd ones, but they're fairly ok :-)

 ## Installation